karimjamali/terraform-aws-segmentation-firenet/README.md

 It builds the following:

-* Aviatrix Transit with FireNet having Palo Alto Networks VM-series Firewalls.
+* Aviatrix Transit in us-east-1 with FireNet having Palo Alto Networks VM-series Firewalls.
-* Another Aviatrix Transit without FireNet.
+* Aviatrix Transit in us-east-2 without FireNet.
-* 2 Spoke VPCs (Prod/Dev) attached to Aviatrix Transit with FireNet.
+* 2 Spoke VPCs (Prod/Dev) attached to Aviatrix Transit in us-east-1
-* 1 Spoke VPC (Shared Services) attached to the other Aviatrix Transit (Without Firenet).
+* 1 Spoke VPC (Shared Services) attached to the Aviatrix Transit in us-east-2
-* 3 x Ubuntu VMs with Key Pairs where each Ubuntu VM lies in one spoke.
+* 3 x Ubuntu VMs (prod, dev, shared) with Key Pairs where each Ubuntu VM lies in one spoke.
-* Site2Cloud connection between AWS Transit with FireNet and on-prem (emulated by CSR in AWS).
+* Site2Cloud connection between AWS Transit in us-east-1 and on-prem (emulated by CSR in AWS).
 For Site2Cloud you will just need to download the configuration on the CSR as the Aviatrix side is already configured.

-The general objective was to showcase Multi-Cloud Network Segmentation (MCNS) and FireNet but it could be used for different purposes.
+The general objective is to showcase Multi-Cloud Network Segmentation (MCNS) and FireNet but it can be used for different purposes.

 ## Component	Version:
 * Aviatrix Controller	UserConnect-6.7.1186.